akeneo/pim-api-docs/content/getting-started/from-identifiers-to-uuid-7x/welcome.md

         if ecommerce_identifier was not found
             Get the ecommerce_identifier matching identifier in the correlation table if ecommerce_identifier was found
-                Add uuid and identifier in the correlation table Update the product in the eCommerce
+                Add uuid in the correlation table
+                Update the product in the eCommerce
             else
                 Add the product to the eCommerce